Turkiye "neutralizes" PKK members in northern Iraq - Shafaq News

 Last April, 91 PKK members were neutralized in the Matina and Hakurk regions in northern Iraq in three separate operations.

-According to the Ministry's spokesman, Zeki Akturk, a total of “748 terrorists have been neutralized since January 1, with 331 in northern Iraq (excluding today's operation) and 417 in north Syria.”
+According to the Ministry's spokesman, Zeki Akturk, a total of "748 terrorists have been neutralized since January 1, with 331 in northern Iraq (excluding today's announcement) and 417 in north Syria."

 Notably, Turkiye conducts frequent operations against the PKK in northern Iraq, mainly in the Kurdistan Region, in an attempt to "eradicate" them from the borders.